Crow with Yorkshire accent caught on film

 Pied crow with Yorkshire accent filmed in Knaresborough

-A crow has been filmed greeting visitors to Knaresborough by asking “Y’alright love?” in a Yorkshire accent.
+A crow has been filmed greeting castle visitors by asking “Y’alright love?” in a Yorkshire accent.

-The unique conversation took Lisa and Mark Brooks by surprise on a recent trip to the North Yorkshire town's castle.
+The unique conversation took Lisa and Mark Brooks by surprise on a recent trip to the North Yorkshire town of Knaresborough's castle.

 -